 -

-Are there are any corporate governance laws or accounting practices that foreign investors in a project company should be aware of?
+Are there any corporate governance laws or accounting practices that foreign investors in a project company should be aware of?

 -